medz/medz/README.md

 > Keep calm and coding.

-I'm Seven Du, an Open Source Entrepreneur and CEO of [Odroe Inc](https://github.com/odroe).
+I'm Seven Du, an Open Source Entrepreneur and Founder of [Odroe Inc](https://github.com/odroe).
 Since 2025, also serving as Engineer at Panony, responsible for PANews - Asia's leading Web3 and blockchain news media platform.

 Motto: **if(true == false) false = true**